How to install jEdit Text Editor Application in Ubuntu Linux

 Now to open the jEdit Text Editor application just type the command jedit on the shell prompt.
 Refer to the command below.

 You can also open the jEdit Text Editor application graphically using Search your Ubuntu Applications box.
 Refer to the snapshot below.

-How To Uninstall jEdit Text Editor Application in Ubuntu 18.04?
+How To Uninstall jEdit Text Editor Application in Ubuntu Linux?

-For any reasons, if you don’t like jEdit Text Editor Application and want to uninstall the application from your system using the following command.
+For any reason, if you don’t like the jEdit Text Editor Application and want to uninstall the application from your system using the following command.

 itsmarttricks@mangesh:~$ sudo dpkg -r jedit (Reading database ...
 196388 files and directories currently installed.)
 Removing jedit (5.5.0+dfsg-1) ...
 Processing triggers for man-db (2.8.3-2ubuntu0.1) ...
 Processing triggers for hicolor-icon-theme (0.17-2) ...
 Processing triggers for desktop-file-utils (0.23-1ubuntu3.18.04.2) ...
 Processing triggers for gnome-menus (3.13.3-11ubuntu1.1) ...
 Processing triggers for mime-support (3.60ubuntu1) ...

 That’s all, In this article, we have explained How to install jEdit Text Editor Application in Ubuntu Linux.
 I hope you enjoy this article.
 If you like this article, then just share it.
 If you have any questions about this article, please comment.